SanchitBRO/File_Manager/README.md

 #  💻 File Organizer 💻

-• A global command line application using Node.js.
+• A global command line interface (CLI) application created using Node.js.

 • It organizes all your files from from a folder into different section  so that you need not to do it manually.